Chronic obstructive pulmonary disease (COPD) is a chronic respiratory disease, most commonly due to smoking-related lung damage.

 COPD is a very common condition and accounts for a significant cause of morbidity and mortality within the UK.

-The true prevalence of COPD is thought to be underestimated as many people remained undiagnosed.
+The true prevalence of COPD is thought to be underestimated as many people remain undiagnosed.
 The condition predominantly affects adults > 40 years old and traditionally affected men at much higher frequencies.
 However, in more recent cohorts there is a similar sex prevalence.

 Smoking is by far the most important aetiological factor.